 If this doesn’t sort out the concern, your child can lodge a complaint through the Australian Health Practitioner Regulation Agency (AHPRA).
 AHPRA manages the governing boards of many health professions.

 Your child can also contact the Australian Healthcare Complaints Commissioner for your state or territory.
 This agency can look into complaints about medical and health care.

 Medicare is Australia’s universal health care scheme, funded by the Australian Government.
 It gives all Australian citizens access to a wide range of health services at little or no cost.

 You need a Medicare card to get Medicare benefits.
-Your child can get his own Medicare card when he’s 15, or younger if you ask for it.
-Your child can also choose to stay on your family Medicare card and have a copy made to keep with him.
+Your child can get their own Medicare card when they’re 15, or younger if you ask for it.
+Your child can also choose to stay on your family Medicare card and have a copy made to keep with them.

 Bulk billing is when Medicare pays the whole cost of seeing a health professional, but not all health professionals and services use bulk billing.
-If your child is making her own medical appointments, remind her to ask if the service or professional bulk bills.
-If they don’t, your child can ask whether she can get a Medicare rebate.
+If your child is making their own medical appointments, remind your child to ask whether the service or professional bulk bills.
+If they don’t, your child can ask whether they can get a Medicare rebate.

 A Medicare rebate is when you pay a fee to see a health professional and then get part of the fee or the whole fee back from Medicare.
 Many GPs and specialists reimburse Medicare rebates when you see them, providing you’re registered with Medicare.